vighneshiyer/vighneshiyer.com/content/research/eda-cad-vlsi/ml_for_macro_placement/index.md

 ## Background on Placement

-Placement is the EDA CAD problem of placing standard cells and hard macros on a rectangular canvas such that the placements are legal (do not violate any DRCs, snap to a grid, no overlaps) and feasible (routing is likely to succeed with no overlapping wires and a DRC clean layout).
+Placement is the EDA CAD problem of placing standard cells and hard macros on a rectangular canvas such that the placements are legal and feasible [^1].
 Traditionally, hard macro placement is done manually, while standard cell placement is done automatically by the PnR (place-and-route) tool.
 Hard macros, such as SRAMs and other hard IP blocks (e.g. PLLs, PHYs), need to be placed with knowledge of their pin locations to ensure good routability.
 Since the number of hard macros per hierarchical block is usually small (under 100) and their placement is critical, manual placement is seen as reasonable.

+[^1]: _Legal_: macro placements do not violate DRC rules, snap to the placement grid, and do not overlap.

+    _Feasible_: routing is likely to succeed with no shorted wires and a DRC clean layout.

 ### Placement Metrics